sdrobs/Pseudo/README.md

 After cloning this repo, run sudo ./config in the root of this directory to configure proper logging and cleanup settings for Pseudo.

 If everything has been installed correctly, run sudo nodejs mailhandler.js to start the relayserver.

+===
+Security
+===

+Pseudo is designed to protect your identity for two different adverseries: general blackhat hackers, and the government.
+The system is designed in such a way that gaining access to any one node of the network (whether client or server) gives no information about any other users of the network.
+Gaining access to any one client machine will obviously only provide anonymous pseudonyms of people who have been contacted.
+Meanwhile, gaining access to just the server will only provide a blob of encrypted, meaningless data.
+It is for the most part safe to assume that a hacker won't gain access to both a client system and a server; it is however, highly likely that the government can issue subpoenas for both.
+This is where the "destroy" function comes in: If the operator of the server maintains a [warrant canary](http://en.wikipedia.org/wiki/Warrant_canary) system, clients can issue destroy commands to protect their information stored on the server.

+### Limitations

+Pseudo does of course have limitations.
+The major concerns are as follows:

+- There is little that can be done to protect identities in the case of a persistent man-in-the-middle
+- Without entirely bit-filling the machine, there is no guarantee that data is entirely wiped from the relay server
+- Due to the ephemerality of pseudonyms, the only way to securely prove your identity to the person you are communicating with is through contexual referencing.
+Example of this would be to mention a conversation you had with the person the other day, or to mention the outfit you had on.
+These are identifying features that might give your identity away to another friend, but would not give any information to a hacker or government official.